Dr Kate Du Toit, Counselling Psychologist, CPsychol, HCPC reg, St Pauls EC1A

 - Concession rates available for trainee therapists and students

-- Payment is required in full on the day of our appointment by cash, bank transfer or PayPal
+- Payment is required in full on the day of our appointment by cash or bank transfer.
+Monthly invoicing can be arranged upon request for ongoing clients

 Cancellation Policy: I require 48 hours notice for all cancellations otherwise full cost applies.